Review of Colonial Life & Accident Insurance Company

 As soon as the employee has been diagnosed with the illness, the benefits open up and this includes support for childcare, meals/lodging, loss of income, and co-pays/deductibles.
 Since Colonial Life is a big advocate of staying safe and healthy, they include a somewhat unique feature in cancer screening tests.

 Dental Insurance – In today’s environment, dental insurance is required for competitiveness alone and Colonial Life claims to help in this regard.
 If you’ve researched group plans before, you’ll know they can be relatively expensive but Colonial Life plans don’t follow in the same traditional suit.
 Instead, employees can receive the same benefits regardless of the office they visit and coverage includes x-rays and wellness visits.

 For flexibility, four levels of plans are available and employees can also cover their families.
 With no deductibles or co-insurance, added benefits can be found in the optional riders (including vision care).

-Depending on the way in which you want the benefits to be offered, this policy can provide no extra cost for your business while covering doctor appointments, emergency room tests, diagnostic tests, and any other hospital-stay-related expenses.
+Depending on the way in which you want the benefits to be offered, this policy can provide no extra cost for your business while covering doctor appointments, emergency room tests, diagnostic tests, follow-up treatment and any other hospital-stay-related expenses.

 As you can see, these different products are varied in the benefits they provide.
 If necessary, and if your employees would benefit, there are also options to combine multiple policies with each tailored to the needs of the individual and this is where Colonial Life really excels.